TEX1one/PowerShell-Scripts/README.md

 # PowerShell-Scripts

-1 - Used to create user in Active Directory using a csv file;
+1 - Used to create users in Active Directory using a csv file;

 2 - Used to find information that is present in the second table that does not exist in the first;